mattermost/mattermost-developer-documentation/site/content/integrate/marketplace-submissions/_index.md

 We will also reach out to you to learn more about the integration, your experience developing with Mattermost, and to coordinate postings for social media.

-## Submit your contribution for the in-product marketplace
+## Submit your contribution for the in-product Marketplace

-There are additional functional, technical, and security requirements for apps and plugins to be considered for the in-product marketplace.
+There are additional functional, technical, and security requirements for apps and plugins to be considered for the in-product Marketplace.
 These requirements are documented in the {{<newtabref title="mattermost-marketplace issue template" href="https://github.com/mattermost/mattermost-marketplace/blob/master/.github/ISSUE_TEMPLATE/add_plugin.md">}}.
-You can check off these items when you submit your contributions by opening an {{<newtabref title="issue in our in-product marketplace repository" href="https://github.com/mattermost/mattermost-marketplace/issues/new?assignees=hanzei&labels=Plugin%2FNew&template=add_plugin.md&title=Add+%24REPOSITORY_NAME+to+Marketplace">}}.
+You can check off these items when you submit your contributions by opening an {{<newtabref title="issue in our in-product Marketplace repository" href="https://github.com/mattermost/mattermost-marketplace/issues/new?assignees=hanzei&labels=Plugin%2FNew&template=add_plugin.md&title=Add+%24REPOSITORY_NAME+to+Marketplace">}}.

-{{<note "Note:">}}
-Mattermost reserves the right to reject any plugin submission from the Marketplace.
-{{</note>}}

 ## Security issues

-Any security issues found in contributions in the Web and in-product marketplace should be reported by email to `responsibledisclosure@mattermost.com`, or sent directly to a member of the [Security team](https://handbook.mattermost.com/operations/security#where-to-find-us) on the [Community Server](https://community.mattermost.com/).
+Any security issues found in contributions in the web and in-product Marketplace should be reported by email to [`responsibledisclosure@mattermost.com`](mailto:responsibledisclosure@mattermost.com), or sent directly to a member of the [Security team](https://handbook.mattermost.com/operations/security#where-to-find-us) on the [Community Server](https://community.mattermost.com/).

 ## Takedown policy